-At the heart of Bembridge village there are a number of independent shops and eateries.
+At the heart of Bembridge village there are several independent shops and eateries.

-Most of the places to eat in Bembridge serve locally caught fish, and there are a number of small restaurants with very high reputations for their food.
+Most of the places to eat in Bembridge serve locally caught fish, and there are several small restaurants with very high reputations for their food.

 If you are looking for something more traditional the pubs in Bembridge also offer a good selection of English food.

 Frequent buses link the East Wight with both Ryde and Newport.